 "Course" means a course of study, research programme, or degree apprenticeship on which you apply to study at the University which is identified in the Offer.
-"Course-Specific Conditions" means conditions, issued to you by your School, which are applicable solely to students on the Course in question in addition to these terms and conditions.
+"Course-Specific Conditions" means conditions, issued to you by your School, which are applicable solely to students on the Course in question in addition to the Terms and Conditions.
 "Offer" means the University's offer to you of a place on a Course.
-"Regulations" Means the University's regulations, rules, codes and policies that apply to enrolled students available at www.ntu.ac.uk/terms and conditions.
-"University" "we"; "us"; "our" all refer to Nottingham Trent University. "you", "your" refer to you as an applicant or enrolled student (as the context requires) of the University.
+"Regulations" Means the University's Regulations available at www.ntu.ac.uk/terms and conditions.
+"University" "we"; "us"; "our" all refer to Nottingham Trent University.
+"You", "Your" refer to you as an applicant or enrolled student (as the context requires) of the University.